1st Infantry Division Best Squad

 1st Infantry Division Soldiers competed in the 1ID Best Squad Competition at Fort Riley, Kansas, June 1-3, 2022.
-The Best Squad Competition and Best Warrior Competition is a single event used to select the U.S. Army Best Squad of the Year, Noncommissioned Officer of the Year and Soldier of the Year.
+The Best Squad Competition is a single event used to select the U.S. Army Best Squad of the Year, Noncommissioned Officer of the Year and Soldier of the Year.

 |Date Taken: